projectpai/paicoin/README.md

-PAIcoin Core integration/staging tree
+PAI Coin Core integration/staging tree
 =====================================

 https://projectpai.com

-What is Project PAI and PAIcoin?
+What is Project PAI and PAI Coin?
 ----------------

 Project PAI is an open-source, blockchain-based platform designed to allow